tudorgroza/fast_hpo_cr/README.md

 * `allow3LetterAcronyms` - 3 letter acronyms can lead to false positives due to their lexical ambiguity.
 This option enables their inclusion in the set of tokens associated with concepts.
 * `includeTopLevelCategory` - add extra information to all concepts indexed for text mining
 * `allowDuplicateEntries` - allows for duplicated labels / synonyms to be indexed.
+* `compressIndex` - enables gzip compression of the index file to reduce storage size.

 Use `IndexHPO` to create an index from an existing HPO version:
 ```python